 The annual financial statements of KATEK SE and the combined management report for KATEK SE and the Group were compiled in accordance with the German legal requirements.
-The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union (EU), and the additional requirements of German commercial law pursuant to Sec.
-315e (1) HGB ["Handelsgesetzbuch": German Commercial Code].
+The consolidated financial statements have been compiled in accordance with International Financial Reporting Standards (IFRS) as endorsed by the EU and the additional requirements of German commercial law pursuant to Sec.
+315e (1) HGB.
 The consolidated financial statements comply with IFRSs as published by the International Accounting Standards Board (IASB).
-The auditors conducted the audit in accordance with Sec.
-317 HGB and the EU Audit Directive, taking account of German generally accepted standards for the audit of financial statements promulgated by the Institut der Wirtschaftsprüfer [Institute of Public Auditors in Germany] (IDW) as well as the International Standards on Auditing (ISA).
+The independent auditor conducted its audit in accordance with Sec.
+317 HGB and the EU Audit Regulation while simultaneously observing the German Generally Accepted Standards for Financial Statement Audits promulgated by the promulgated by the Institut der Wirtschaftsprüfer [Institute of Public Auditors in Germany] (IDW) and the International Standards on Auditing (ISA).

-These documents were submitted to the Supervisory Board by the Management Board in advance and discussed in depth at the meeting of the Supervisory Board on 30 March 2023 in the presence of the independent auditors.
+The audited documents were submitted to the Supervisory Board in advance by the Management Board.
+They were discussed in depth at the meeting of the Supervisory Board on 26 April 2024 with the independent auditor in attendance.

 The independent auditor reported on the scope, audit focus and significant results of the audit, placing particular focus on key audit matters and its audit procedures.
-The independent auditor responded to the additional questions posed by members of the Supervisory Board.
-No weaknesses of the internal control system or the risk management system were reported.
-The audit committee also reported to the Supervisory Board on the results of its review.
+The independent auditor also responded to the additional questions posed by the members of the Supervisory Board.

-After discussing the audit reports on the separate annual financial statements and the consolidated financial statements for the year ended 31 December 2022 and the combined management report of the Company and the Group, the Supervisory Board had no objections to raise.
-It approved the annual financial statements and the consolidated financial statements of KATEK SE compiled by the Management Board for the financial year 2022 at the meeting on 31 March 2023.
-The annual financial statements are therewith ratified.
+After discussing the audit reports on the separate financial statements and consolidated financial statements for the year ended 31 December 2023 and the combined management report of the Company and the Group, the Supervisory Board did not find any cause for objection.
+It therewith approved the separate financial statements of KATEK SE and the consolidated financial statements for the financial year 2023 at its meeting on 26 April 2024.
+The annual financial statements are therewith adopted.

-Dependent company report
+F Dependent company report

-In addition, the Supervisory Board reviewed the report of the Management Board of KATEK SE on the relationships with affiliated companies (Dependent Company Report) in accordance with Sec.
-312 AktG.
+In addition, the Supervisory Board reviewed the Dependent Company Report issued by KATEK SE in accordance with Sec.
+312 AktG on its relations with affiliated enterprises ("Dependent Company Report").

-The Dependent Company Report compiled by the Management Board in accordance with Sec.
-312 AktG for the financial year 2022 was also audited by the independent auditor.
-The independent auditor issued the following unqualified audit opinion in accordance with Sec.
-313 (3) AktG:
+The report on relations with affiliated companies drawn up by the Management Board in accordance with Sec.
+312 AktG (Dependent Company Report) was also audited by the independent auditor.
+The independent auditor has issued the following unqualified audit opinion in accordance with Sec.
+313 (3) AktG: "Following our audit and judgment, we hereby confirm that